Table of Contents

 - Employers also cannot question workers about their sympathies or activities with a union if they affect or influence the exercise of their National Labor Relations Act.

-Union membership trends
+Union membership trends in the union laws

 Union membership differs by state laws as well as other factors like age, industry, and earnings.
-We have listed some highlight union membership trends in our detailed blog.
-You can read it here: Union Membership Trends: Who’s to Blame for the Decline.
+We have listed some key highlights of union membership trends in our detailed blog.

 What is the Landrum‑Griffin Act?